Center For Student Success

-Utica College's Counseling Center staff is comprised of professionally trained clinicians, licensed by the State of New York, who can assist you with a wide variety of concerns.
+Utica University's Counseling Center staff is comprised of professionally trained clinicians, licensed by the State of New York, who can assist you with a wide variety of concerns.
 It is our belief that the college experience is all about learning and growing, both professionally AND personally.
-Our work focuses on helping students gain the maximum benefit from their whole experience here at UC.
+Our work focuses on helping students gain the maximum benefit from their whole experience here at Utica.

 Learn more by visiting the Counseling Center web site:

 Being Undeclared is Okay

 Did you know that up to 50% of students entering college are undecided?
 You are not alone.
 Being undeclared is okay.
-The Center for Student Success and The Center for Career and Professional Development are here to help you!
+The Center for Student Success and The Jeremy C. Thurston '00 Center for Career Readiness are here to help you!
 We are dedicated to supporting you through your exploration of major and career options through workshops, personalized coaching, and career direction.

 Dr. Andrea Casuras

 Q: Do I need to take the online math placement test?

-Most Utica University students must take at least two math courses to satisfy the general education requirements.
+Most Utica University students must take one math course to satisfy the general education requirements.
 To give you the best possible chance of success, it is important that you be placed into an appropriate math course so most incoming students are asked to take the online math placement test before they arrive for summer orientation.
 However, some students do not need to take the online math placement test:

 - If you have completed an Associates Degree, you do not need to meet the Core requirements so you only need to take math courses if they are required for your major.
 Make sure that an official transcript showing that the degree has been awarded has been sent to Utica University.

 - If you have transferred college math courses that are accepted as equivalent to Utica University math courses, these transferred courses will be used to assess your math placement.
 Some math courses will transfer only as liberal arts electives and are not suitable for establishing math placement at Utica University.
 An official college transcript is mandatory and a high school transcript will not suffice to receive credit on your Utica University record.